Updated January 2018

 - Closing costs and repairs can be included in the loan amount up to the appraised value of the property.

 Sure, there are advantages to the USDA loan, but there are also some downsides.
 One downside is that not all properties will be eligible for USDA financing.
-The property must be located in a dedicated USDA designated rural area.
+The property must be located in a USDA-designated rural area.

-Another downside is that there are some income restrictions based on the HUD determined median income level of the county or area you reside in.
+Another downside is that there are some income restrictions based on the HUD-determined median income of your area or county.

-And the third downside is that there is a one-time payment guarantee fee of 3.5% of the amount of the loan which is payable at closing and the guarantee fee can be financed into the mortgage.
+The last one being that there is a one-time payment guarantee fee of 0.35% of the amount of the loan which is payable at closing and the guarantee fee can be financed into the mortgage.

 Should these downsides stop you from getting a USDA loan?
-No – but you want to make sure that you go into the process of getting a USDA loan not being surprised when someone mentions the downsides of a USDA home loan.
+No – but these disadvantages should help you set your expectations when you get a USDA home loan.

 Get matched with a lender who can help you with the USDA loan program as well as help you get qualified for any home buyer assistance programs available today.